 - Check bow rails, ladders and grab rails for loose screws, breaks, sharp edges, etc., that might be hazardous in rough weather.
 Inventory and inspect life jackets for tears and deterioration.
 Check your first aid kit to make sure it is complete.
 Check the signaling equipment.
 Inspect anchor, mooring and towing lines and repair or replace as required.
-DO NOT stow wet lines or they may mildew and rot. - Salt and brackish water are capable of etching and damaging window glass.
-Keeping windows clean is the best preventive measure you can take.
-When window cleaning, flush with plenty of fresh water. - Exercise caution when cleaning windows and doors made of plexiglass because it tends to scratch easily.
+DO NOT stow wet lines or they may mildew and rot. - 2.
+Salt and brackish water are capable of etching and damaging window glass.
+Keeping the windows clean is the best preventive measure you can take.
+When window cleaning, flush with plenty of fresh water.
+Plexiglass tends to scratch easily.
+Exercise caution when cleaning windows and doors made of plexiglass.
 First, use generous amounts of water to wash off as much dust as possible.
 Use your bare hands with plenty of water to dislodge any caked dirt.
-Then use a soft, gritfree cloth or soft, clean sponge with a cleaner made specifically for plexiglass.
-Never use a glass cleaning solution or a duster as they will scratch the surface.
+Then use a soft, grit-free cloth or soft, clean sponge with a cleaner made specifically for plexiglass.
+Glass cleaning solutions and dusters will scratch the surface and should not be used.
 DO NOT use solvents such as acetone, kerosene, benzine, carbon tetrachloride, fire extinguisher fluid, dry cleaning fluid, or lacquer thinner since they will attack the surface.
-When you are finished, rinse with fresh water and dry with a clean, damp chamois using a blotting action. - 3.
+When you are finished, rinse with fresh water and dry with a clean, damp chamois using a blotting action. - To keep teak looking fresh, it should be treated with teak oil at least twice a year (more often if exposure is severe).
+If the teak is in particularly bad condition, ask your Bayliner dealer for a good teak refurbishing kit. - 4.
 Stainless steel railings and fittings should be cleaned with soap and water or household glass cleaner.
 Because irreversible pitting will develop under rust that remains on stainless steel for any period of time, it is best to remove rust spots immediately with brass, silver or chrome cleaner.
 Then coat the railing or fitting with a good automobile or boat wax.
 Never clean with mineral acids or bleaches.
-Also, do not allow stainless steel to come into continuous contact with iron, steel or other metals which could cause contamination leading to rust or corrosion. - 4.
+Also, do not allow stainless steel to come into continuous contact with iron, steel or other metals which could cause contamination leading to rust or corrosion. - 5.
 A variety of high quality fabrics have been used in the construction of your boat.
 Proper care and cleaning of all fabrics on a regular basis will contribute to their long life.
 The most important thing to remember is that stains must be cleaned up immediately if the original beauty and strength of the fabric are to be maintained over a long period of time.
 Independent laboratory testing has shown that some sunscreen lotions and oils can permanently stain most types of vinyls and fabrics, so exercise care when using these products.